SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Appendix

 \subsection{LLM Usage}

 LLM-based tools were utilized for enhancing the writing quality and clarity of the paper, and for providing support in writing parts of the analysis code.
-Specifically, Gemini 2.5 Pro was used for grammar and style text polishing and coding support.

 The authors maintain full responsibility for the content, accuracy, and conclusions presented in this paper.